REVSIX/Derivation_Based_Stock_Prediction/README.md

 - Stores historical price data in CSV format for analysis.
 - User-friendly interface for entering stock tickers.
 - Supports multiple stocks and maintains a moving window of recent prices.
-- (Upcoming) Performs regression analysis on historical data.
+- Performs regression analysis on historical data.
-- (Upcoming) Calculates derivatives for trend analysis.
+- Calculates derivatives for trend analysis.
-- (Upcoming) Identifies local maxima and minima using horizontal tangent lines.
+- Identifies local maxima and minima using horizontal tangent lines.
-- (Upcoming) Analyzes concavity using second derivatives.
+- Analyzes concavity using second derivatives.

 ## Technologies Used
 - **Python**: The primary programming language used for development.